AnkushYT248/one-entry/README.md

 # Project Title

-This project is made for your regular journal entry. its not a user app i am making it a project which improve skills and etc.
+This project is designed for regular journal entries.
+It is not intended as a user-facing application but as a project to improve skills and gain experience.

 ## Installation
 <hr />